gpolek/gpolek/README.md

 #### I'm Grzegorz Polek

+I work as a Lead Platform Architect at [G2A.COM](https://github.com/g2a-com), Global G-Commerce</span>, world's largest marketplace for digital products where the main vision is to become the first shopping destination for gamers and geeks.
+I am responsible for development of all G2A's internal development platforms aiming to increase developers performance, operations efficiency and production maintainability.

+I'm focusing on my own projects under [ifico](https://github.com/ifico) group and brands.

 As an architect I'm interested in distributed systems, cloud-native architecture and CI/CD.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
 Strong Advocate for open source, Cloud computing, DevOps, Innovation and Automation.
+I like to work in multidisciplinary teams following DevOps and Agile principles.

-From the business point of view, I am E-commerce and Finance focused and Product & Growth obsessed.
-I work with agile methologies
+From the business point of view, I am E-commerce & Finance focused and Product & Growth obsessed.

-I'm currently working at [G2A.COM](https://github.com/g2a-com) as a Software Architect.

-I am focusing on my own projects under [modifico](https://github.com/modifico).

 ---